gitlabhq/gitlabhq/doc/ci/languages/php.md

 phpenv config-add my_config.ini
 ```

+*__Important note:__ It seems `phpenv/phpenv`
+ [is abandoned](https://github.com/phpenv/phpenv/issues/57).
+There is a fork
+ at [madumlao/phpenv](https://github.com/madumlao/phpenv) that tries to bring
+ the project back to life.
+[CHH/phpenv](https://github.com/CHH/phpenv) also
+ seems like a good alternative.
+Picking any of the mentioned tools will work
+ with the basic phpenv commands.
+Guiding you to choose the right phpenv is out
+ of the scope of this tutorial.*

 ### Install custom extensions

 Since this is a pretty bare installation of the PHP environment, you may need